-- 1 Check Enable Wireless Networking checkbox. - 2 Select the wireless channel you want to use from the Channel drop-down menu. - 3 Select the Extension Channel. - 4 Specify the SSID to be used by your wireless network in the SSID field.
+- 1 Check Enable Wireless Networking checkbox. - 2 Select the wireless channel you want to use from the Channel drop-down menu. - 3 Select the Extension Channel.
+Extension channel is used to increase the throughput.
+If the Bandwidth is set to 20 MHz, then this option will not be available. - 4 Specify the SSID to be used by your wireless network in the SSID field.
 If there are other wireless networks in your area, you should give your wireless network an unique name. - 5 Enable or disable SSID Broadcast.